MaxwellPoster/BYOG/README.md

 Essential Assets
 ---
-> All Assets wil be made out of sprte sheets.
+> All Assets wil be made out of sprite sheets.
 Multiple verisons will be made for both the movement sequences and the action sequences.
 These assets will include:

 * Player